The Case For Gold Has Nothing To Do With Its Price

 It is logical and reasonable to ask “If gold is unchangeable, and its value is constant, then why does its price change?

-The changing price of gold is attributable to one thing only: changes in the value of the US dollar.
+The changing price of gold is attributable to one thing only: changes in the value of the US dollar; or whatever currency it is priced in.

-Over the past century, the US dollar has lost between ninety-eight and ninety-nine percent of its purchasing power.
-Correspondingly, the price of gold has increased by a multiple of fifty ($1050 per ounce) to one hundred ($2060 per ounce) times its original fixed and convertible price of $20.67 per ounce.
+Over the past century, the US dollar has lost more than ninety-nine percent of its purchasing power.
+Correspondingly, the price of gold has increased by a multiple of more than one hundred times its original fixed and convertible price of $20.67 per ounce.

 The chart (source) below shows a one hundred-year history of rising gold prices…